ConceptResearch/CARLA/carla_workshop/carla_2022.md

 [comment]: <> ( ### CARLA 2022 goes fully virtual: The workshop will be conducted in a fully virtual way without any attendance fees. )

-The first international workshop “Concepts in Action: Representation, Learning, and Application” took place at the Institute of Cognitive Science at Osnabrück University in 2018, followed by two virtual events as part of the Bolzano Summer of Knowledge (BOSK) in 2020 and 2021.
+The first workshop “Concepts in Action: Representation, Learning, and Application” took place at the Institute of Cognitive Science at Osnabrück University in 2018, followed by two virtual events as part of the Bolzano Summer of Knowledge (BOSK) in 2020 and 2021.
 Currently, we are organizing a fourth (potentially hybrid) workshop “Concepts in Action: Representation, Learning, and Application” (CARLA) in 2022.
 In addition to a general main session, CARLA 2022 will feature a special session on concepts and register, in relation to the Collaborative Research Center [CRC1412](https://sfb1412.hu-berlin.de/) "Register" at the Humboldt University of Berlin.

 ## Time and Venue: